Probiotics, eating more fibre and avoiding processed foods are top dietary tips to improve the good bugs in our gut.

 You don’t need antibacterial soaps and cleaners, we are too obsessed with removing bacteria.
 Most bacteria isn’t pathogenic (bad) but when we kill off 99.9% (as the bleach and cleaners proudly state) then all the harmless bacteria is killed off too.
 This means there is room for the bad bugs to jump in and start procreating.

-Also a substance commonly used in antibacterial products, triclosan, has been shown to have a ‘profound’ disruptive impact on gut flora in mice.
-Avoid this and just use warm soapy water to clean you hands and kitchen.
+Avoid this and just use warm soapy water to clean your hands and kitchen.

 3. Avoid antibiotics